Ah, the age old question – ‘What should I wear?’

 Tip #5 | Avoid Character Tees and Large Logos

 Your little one may love Dora, but you aren’t necessarily going to want her in your family photos.
 Character tees can be very distracting to the eye and can date an image (for instance… is Dora still relevant?).
 Same goes for large logos like a big Nike Swoosh!
-It’s best to avoid logos that will date your image!
+It’s best to avoid large and distracting logos when possible.

 Tip #6 | Location